j-thapa/lesaratte/README.md

 Goodread and Google Books API has been used to extract details and information about books.

-You can check the site hosted in heroku through this link [a link] (https://readers-insight.herokuapp.com/) .
+You can check the site hosted in heroku through this link https://readers-insight.herokuapp.com/ .